romanha/elasticsearch-status-monitor/readme.md

 1         | The analysis was aborted or completed and found problems.
 2         | The analysis was completed without finding problems, but some warnings were found.
 3         | The analysis was not started due to misconfiguration. (e.g. unknown CLI option)

+### Logging

+The tool logs into a `logs` folder, which is created from where the tool is called.

 ## Configuration